CJWPaddles will be closed for the upcoming holidays. See you in 2025!

 The ancient Inuit of Greenland crafted their paddles from whatever wood was available to them.
 There were no lumber yards to hunt through in pursuit of the perfect piece of wood with the proper grain direction and weight.
 If they needed a paddle, they simply built a paddle from what they could find.
 Today, choice of lumber material is a matter of personal opinion, preference, and availability.
 For example, expected use, performance vs function, and cost are all important considerations.

-Douglas Fir and Pine are heavier than Cedar but less expensive and easier to find - finding straight knot-free pieces can be a challenge
+• Douglas Fir, Spruce, and Pine are heavier than Cedar but less expensive and easier to find - finding straight knot-free pieces can be a challenge

 Finishes

-My full-size Greenland and Norsaq Rolling paddles are finished with 100% Pure Tung Oil.
-Tung Oil creates a warm natural finish and touch - it also offers excellent water protection.
+My full-size Greenland, Greenland Storm, and Norsaq Rolling paddles can be finished with 100% Pure Tung Oil or a 50/50 mix of Pure Tung Oil and marine-grade Spar Varnish.
+Tung Oil creates a warm natural finish and hand feel and offers excellent water protection.
+Spar Varnish creates a nice durable finish but feel less natural.
+The 50/50 mix balance the best of both.
 My application process is as follows:

-Wipe off the excess and let it dry
+7. Wipe off the excess and let it thoroughly dry (cure)

 For Decorative Wall Paddles that will be put on display and not used in a kayak, I offer multiple choices of finishes.
 Since these paddles will not be exposed to water and "hand feel" is not a priority, protection is not as critical.
 Here are some of the choices: